 On October 1st, 2020, the Mint unveiled the new designs that will debut sometime in mid-2021.
 The Mint also revealed in late October that they will also be releasing some 2021 Brilliant Uncircualted American Silver and Gold Eagles featuring their original reverse designs, with the new reverse designs to debut later in the year.

 The new reverse design of the American Gold Eagle showcases an amazingly detailed head of an eagle, from an up-close perspective.
 This stunning contemporary design was created by Jennie Norris, a participant in the Mint’s Artistic Infusion Program (AIP).
 The design was sculpted by Renata Gordan, an artist at the United States Mint.

 The new reverse design of the American Silver Eagle showcases an eagle about to land after soaring through the skies, an oak branch clasped in its talons.
 This design was crafted by Emily Damstra, another member of the AIP, and was sculpted by medallic artists Michael Gaudioso.

 For more than a third of a century, collectors young and old have flocked to the beauty, safety, and security of the American Silver Eagle.
-In 2021, the series is set to mark its 35th anniversary, and the United States Mint is giving the coin a new look to mark the occasion.
-The coin will change both in revser design, which has been stable throughout the series, and security features, for which demand has grown in recent years thanks in large part to developments in other bullion series.
+It is the official Silver Bullion coin of the United States and in 2021, the series is set to mark its 35th anniversary.
+The United States Mint is giving American Silver Eagle coins a new look to mark the occasion.
+In mid-2021, the coin will change both in reverse design, which has been stable throughout the series, and security features, for which demand has grown in recent years thanks in large part to developments in other bullion series.